 From 2010 through 2014, the companies reported that they did not spend any money advertising and promoting sports and sporting events.
 The Commission's compulsory process orders for 2015 clarified that the companies should report all advertising and promotional expenditures "connected with or related to" sports or sporting events, including cigarette sampling in an adult-only facility on the grounds or in the parking lot of a sports facility.
-The companies reported that they spent \$574,000 in 2015 on advertising and promotion in connection with sports and sporting events.
 In 2016, the orders further clarified that the companies should also report "consumer engagement" on the grounds or lot of a sports facility.
-The companies reported spending \$498,000 in 2016 connected with or related to sports or sporting events.
+The companies reported spending nothing in 2017 or 2018 connected with or related to sports or sporting events.

 Since 2001, the Commission has required the manufacturers to report expenditures on advertisements directed to youth or their parents that are intended to reduce youth smoking.
-The companies reported spending \$1.7 million in 2016.
-Over the previous fourteen years, these expenditures ranged from a high of \$74.2 million in 2002 to a low of \$1.7 million in 2014.
+These expenditures have ranged from a high of \$74.2 million in 2002 to a low of \$1.6 million in 2018.
 These figures do not include contributions to third parties that engage in such programs.